Back to Glossary

 Technical

-An Energy Recovery System (ERS) is a hybrid technology in motorsport that captures energy normally lost during braking and from exhaust heat, converting it into electrical power that provides additional acceleration.
+An Energy Recovery System (ERS) is a technology used in modern racing cars that captures wasted energy during driving and stores it to provide extra power when needed.